eclipse/repairnator/doc/scripts.md

 ### Description

-This script will check the given branches to verify they are correct given the following criteria:
+This script will check the given branches to verify if they are correct given the following criteria:
   - they contain the right number of commits,
   - the buggy commit is a failing test,
   - the fixing commit makes a successful build,
-  - the json files respects the schema
+  - the JSON files respect the schema.

 ### How it works

-It launches a docker container for each branch provided in argument, using a pool of container and the [NB_THREADS](repairnator-config.md#nb_threads) option.
+It launches a Docker container for each branch provided in argument, using a pool of container and the [NB_THREADS](repairnator-config.md#nb_threads) option.

 ## `patched_builds.py`